solana-foundation/developer-content/docs/core/cpi.md

 ![Cross Program Invocation](/assets/docs/core/cpi/cpi.svg)

-When one program makes a CPI to another program:
+When a program initiates a Cross-Program Invocation (CPI) to another program:

-- The signer privileges from the original transaction pass through to the callee program
+- The signer privileges from the initial transaction invoking the caller program (A) extend to the callee (B) program
-- The caller program can "sign" on behalf of the [PDAs](/docs/core/pda) derived from its program ID
+- The callee (B) program can make further CPIs to other programs, up to a maximum depth of 4 (ex.
+B->C, C->D)
-- The callee program can make further CPIs to other programs, up to a maximum depth of 4
+- The programs can "sign" on behalf of the [PDAs](/docs/core/pda) derived from its program ID

 ## How to write a CPI